soubhikbarari/mit-python-intro/README.md

-# MIT Political Science Methods Workshop 2017
+# MIT Political Science Methods Workshop

-### Introduction to Python and Web Scraping
+## Introduction to Python and Web Scraping

+### March 17th, 2017

 This workshop serves as an introduction to the fundamentals of the Python programming language as well as an overview of basic web scraping tasks.
 We will cover some simple web scraping tasks specifically centered around a political science case study (analyzing Congressional data).